 New York City Grand Central Terminal

-Grand Central Terminal has been a hub of NYC transportation since the year 1913.
+Grand Central Station has been a hub of NYC transportation since the year 1913.
 Today 750,000 people pass through GCT every day, not only to hop a train, but also to visit the shops and restaurants within the terminal.

 First time visitors, however, will want to pass through the Main Concourse to look up at the impressive zodiac ceiling and the classic opal clock perched above the information booth (which has an estimated value of $20 million).
 Public Bathrooms.
 Grand Central Terminal Website.